mirceanton/mirceanton.com/website/_posts/2024-03-26-doing-secrets-the-gitops-way.md

 If a plain file with the same name (sans the `.sops`) already exists, it compares the content of the decrypted file with the existing plain file.

 If they are the same, the file is simply skipped over, but if they are different then an alert gets printed.

 Note that the script will **not** overwrite the plain secret file unless the `-f`/`--force` flag is passed in.
 The reason for prioritizing the plain file over the encrypted one is that there logically is no reason for the two files to be different and the encrypted one to be the most up-to-date.

 If I am to change the encrypted file, I need to change the plain file first and then re-encrypt.

-### Taskfile to the Rescue!
+### Taskfile to the Rescue

 ![Taskfile Logo](/assets/img/posts/2024-03-26-doing-secrets-the-gitops-way/taskfile_logo.webp)
 _Taskfile Logo_

 Finally, my last gripes with this setup are quite trivial and minor, but while I was at it I decided to solve everything.